-The Senate Plans To Reveal Its Latest Bill To Repeal And Replace Obamacare
+The Senate Just Revealed Its Latest Bill To Repeal And Replace Obamacare

 After failing to reach a deal on a health bill this week, Senate Republicans are now tossing around a slew of drastic ideas to try to reach a final product that both the moderate and conservative wing of the conference can support.

-“I cannot tell you how frustrated I am,” Wisconsin Sen. Ron Johnson said of the uncertainty, lack of progress, and what he called fear-mongering about the health plan.
+“I cannot tell you how frustrated I am,” Wisconsin Sen. Ron Johnson said of the uncertainty, lack of progress, and what he called fearmongering about the health plan.

 Senate Republicans are heading home for a week at home as far apart as ever, with a health plan that was polling terribly before the Congressional Budget Office released a new report on Thursday showing their last draft would slash Medicaid by 35% over 20 years.

 But there is still no sign of Republicans giving up, or opting to work with Democrats on a compromise solution.
 Whatever their differences, Republicans have been promising to repeal Obamacare from the day it was signed into law.
-They voted for 74 Obamacare repeal bills when they were shooting with blanks — bills that offered no alternative health insurance system and would all be vetoed by President Obama anyway.
+They voted for 74 Obamacare repeal bills when they were shooting with blanks — bills that offered no alternative health insurance system and would all be vetoed by then-president Obama anyway.
 Six months after they took both chambers of Congress and the White House, they are desperate to avoid reaching a point at which they have to admit they couldn’t pull it off when they are in charge.

 Read the full story here.